better-internet/radworks-docs/docs/radicle.md

 Maintainers can use the CLI to [find](using-radicle/view-share.md) and [review/merge](using-radicle/track-review-merge.md) collaborations to their project.
-With the CLI, they use `rad track` to view the remote peer from their working copy.
-With Upstream, they can view the changes in the desktop app directly.
-Either way, they then use `git diff` to see the proposed changes, `git merge` to merge them, and `rad push` to publish the new state of the canonical branch.
+With the CLI, they use `rad track` to view the remote peer from their working copy, `git diff` to see the proposed changes, `git merge` to merge them, and `rad push` to publish the new state of the canonical branch.